 At the Simmrin Law Group, we understand California’s high stakes in fighting criminal charges.
 A conviction for a criminal act can lead to fines, incarceration, and lifelong damage to your reputation.
 Fortunately, you can secure professional help immediately by contacting a Los Angeles criminal defense lawyer from our firm to discuss all aspects of your case.

-We work with various clients and handle criminal charges, putting our experience and legal know-how into action.
+Our Los Angeles criminal defense lawyers work with various clients and handle criminal charges, putting our experience and legal know-how into action.
 Find out more during a free discussion of your legal options.

 The results of a criminal conviction can impact the rest of your life in Los Angeles.
 California uses a “three-strike” sentencing procedure that can make your charges more severe if you have past convictions.